 Today I’m here to help alleviate that, here are some tips to better care for plants.

 Write Things Down

 Keeping track of your gardening project can be pertinent to any size or type of garden.
 Write down what plants you’re planting, keeping, how they’re developing, what works or doesn’t work, each plant’s needs, time to harvest, anything that can be helpful to understanding and keeping track of your garden.
 Writing it down can make your future projects more successful, and be a great addition to any gardener’s life.

 Create a Routine

 Some people find routines helpful in life, and when working with plants routines can be quite useful.
-Create a routine for when you water your plants, turn plant pots, weed the garden, or anything else you have to do.
+Create a routine for when you water your plants, turn plant pots, weed the garden, or do anything else you have to do.
 You can break it up into different times of day or days of the week or keep them all together.
 A routine makes sure your plants are getting everything they need regularly.

 If you’re looking to start a project or add on to your own, planning can make sure each part or plant gets everything needed.
 Plan out space, soil, expenses, seeds, anything that is important to your plants and the project.
-If you’re prepared ahead of time, your plants will receive the best care possible and you can avoid late-rising problems such as not enough money or space that would halt progress.
+If you’re prepared ahead of time, your plants will receive the best care possible and you can avoid late-rising problems such as not having enough money or space that would halt progress.

 Remember Weeding and Pruning

-An important part of any garden or plant that is the removal of weeds and pruning plants as they grow.
+An important part of any garden or plant is the removal of weeds and pruning plants as they grow.
 Weeds can harm the development and sunlight access that your plants have.
 And as plants grow, you need to remove dead or dying leaves as well as parts that are overgrown by pruning your plants as needed.
 Forgetting these steps can harm a garden or plant, even though most people don’t think of them as important.